okaxaki/pegjs-backtrace/README.md

 mult = "*"
 ```

-If you give the `2*(3/4)` which the grammer does not recognize, pegjs-backtrace shows backtrace tree from the maximum failure position(s) to the start rule as follows.
+If you give the `2*(3/4)` which the grammer does not recognize, pegjs-backtrace shows backtrace tree from the maximum failure positions to the start rule as follows.

 <img src="img/backtrace.png" width="400">